No 10 backs Ukraine’s effectiveness with British tanks, despite Kremlin’s threat

 Mr Sunak’s spokesman said they are “confident” allies will act in a “co-ordinated way”.

+Foreign Secretary James Cleverly spoke to Ukraine’s foreign affairs minister Dmytro Kuleba and “confirmed his readiness to work together on persuading other nations to provide Ukraine with western-type tanks”, according to Mr Kuleba.

+“We also discussed new sanctions on Russia’s missile and drone industry aimed to put an end to Russian missile terror against civilians,” the Ukrainian official tweeted.

-Foreign Secretary James Cleverly and Defence Secretary Ben Wallace will meet with allies to discuss further military support for Kyiv.
+Mr Cleverly and Defence Secretary Ben Wallace will meet allies to discuss further military support for Kyiv.

 Next month will mark the first anniversary of Mr Putin’s invasion, but Western analysts believe he is preparing for a drawn-out war.